NileshDeshmukh09/Prismforce-Assignment/ReadMe.md

 ### Sample data
 2 set of files have been included where input is sample input data and output is the expected values.

+-------------------------------------------------------------        ** SOLUTION  **            -------------------------------------------------------------------------

+# SOLUTION

+The ` calculateBalanceSheet ` function takes in revenue data and expense data as input and calculates the monthly balances.

+###### calculateBalanceSheet:

+- Initialize an empty ` balanceSheet ` object to store the monthly balances.
+- Iterate through the revenue data and expense data arrays.
+  - For each revenue entry, extract the month from the ` startDate ` and update the balance in the balanceSheet object by adding the revenue amount.
+  - For each expense entry, extract the month from the ` startDate ` and update the balance in the balanceSheet object by subtracting the expense amount.
+- Use the ` findMissingMonths ` function to identify any missing months in the balanceSheet object.
+  - The findMissingMonths function finds the minimum and maximum dates in the balanceSheetMonths array.
+- Set the missing months in the balanceSheet object with a balance of 0.
+- Convert the ` balanceSheet ` object into an array of entries using ` Object.entries `.
+- Sort the ` balanceSheetEntries ` array by the startDate property in ascending order using the ` sort() ` method and ` localeCompare() ` function.
+- Return the sorted ` balanceSheetEntries `  array.

+### THANKYOU FOR CHECKING THE SOLUTION